 3. Move: I stretch, breathe, do some yoga for 20 minutes.
-If I know I will go to a class or walk later, I do 5-10 minutes.
+If I know I will go to a class or walk/run later, I do 5-10 minutes.

 4. Meditate: I now rarely start a day without it.
 I used to listen to guided meditations as it was difficult to sit still, or do a specific breathing practice, now I breathe and settle in and sit… sometimes for 20 minutes, sometimes an hour depending on the day.
 Just being and noticing is an incredible act of self-care even if you have 5 minutes, or one breath.
 The research now is pretty overwhelming, but I don’t need to tell you that.
-I know from doing it, and noticing how my day goes when I don’t.
+You will know from doing it, and noticing how the day goes when you don’t.

 5. Reflect/Grow: I am constantly learning from others and usually have a course on the go.
 Right now I am watching Kyle Cease’s Evolving Out Loud series and reading ‘The Untethered Soul’ (again!).
 I either read or watch something inspiring to help me in my life and work.
-Or, I will spend 10-20 minutes writing, which I love.
+Or, I will spend 10-20 minutes writing.
 I reflect or imagine, or just free-hand write.

 Then, and only then, will I check email, post on my Facebook pages or look at my day.
 The best way to get knocked off centre and increase anxiety and reactivity is to check email and watch the news upon wakening.

 All in all, it can take anywhere from 30-60 minutes.
-But then I am ready.
-Ready for what will unfold.
+But it can take 10.
+Don’t make it complicated.

 Some other hints:

 7. Set a reminder: through the day to breathe and return to your true self.
 Right now I am loving my new lotus locket and choosing an essential oil to go with it.
 If I want to feel grounded and calm, I choose lavender.
 If I want more energy, I choose citrus blend.
 If I want to feel clear and aligned, I choose Breathe blend.
 I had so many people ask about it that I now share all this on my shop page right here.
 I love this part of my day and pause throughout my day to smell it and remember who I truly am beyond passing thoughts and feelings.